cssinjs/jss/docs/faq.md

    Yes.

-1. Does JSS has overhead?
+1. Does JSS have overhead?

    Yes, it is a JavaScript library, which you can use in the browser and Node.
 When used in the browser there is a cost regarding bundle size and runtime CSS generation.
 This cost usually doesn't become a problem though, because JSS is small and fast enough not to be a bottleneck of your application.
 Check out [tradeoffs](./tradeoffs.md) for more information.